External API docs

 use find_people or lookup_people.

-Fetch results via the standard batch → task flow.
+standard asynchronous batch → task flow.

 ## Authentication